-Evaluation Criteria Response Under worst-case scenario, a maximum of 277.3 ha of potential foraging habitat will be directly impacted via vegetation clearing required for construction of the Project.
+Lead to a long-term No. decrease in the size of an The grey-headed flying-fox is considered to have a low likelihood of occurrence within the Study Area.
+This species was not recorded during the important population of a field survey program, however as per the National Flying Fox Monitoring program it is known from roosts in the wider region.
+The nearest camp species with grey-headed flying-foxes occurs approximately 11 km northwest of the Study Area, however this camp does not meet the definition of a Nationally Important Camp.
+As described in Section 2.2.7.6, an important population is unlikely to utilise modelled potential habitat.
+Under worst-case scenario, a maximum of 277.3 ha of potential foraging habitat will be directly impacted via vegetation clearing required for construction of the Project.
 Given its location in the landscape (away from known roosts and at elevations predominantly above 200 m), potential habitat is likely to only be utilised occasionally by a small number of individuals under ideal conditions when canopy trees are in flower.
 Clearing will occur in phases, ensuring only a subset of the Disturbance Footprint is impacted at one time and allowing any individuals present to relocate.
 Final clearing areas are expected to be lower as clearing will only be completed as strictly necessary and will be minimised via micro-siting of Project infrastructure.
 The quantum of habitat that will remain following construction of the Project will be sufficient to maintain any individuals that may temporarily use the site.
 Furthermore, the State Forests and adjacent areas directly north and west are likely to contain large areas of suitable and higher quality habitat.
 These areas, and low-lying coastal areas to the east are anticipated to be preferred given their closer proximity to known camps.
 The turbine collision risk assessment identified the species as being of Moderate risk for impacts from the Project.
 The potential impact on this species during operation would be managed by the Project BBAMP, which governs the operational and compliance reporting response following any confirmed mortality event.
 Given that an important population does not occur and potential habitat is unlikely to be relied upon for any part of the species' life cycle, it is unlikely that the Project will lead to a long-term decrease in the size of an important population of this species.
-Reduce the area of occupancy of an important population of No. The grey-headed flying-fox has a large distribution across eastern Australia.
+Reduce the area of No.

+Table 2.18 Significant Impact Assessment - Grey-headed Flying-fox occupancy of an important population The grey-headed flying-fox has a large distribution across eastern Australia.
 Patterns of occupancy and relative abundance within its distribution vary widely seasonally and temporally.
-Potential habitat within the Study Area occurs at the limit of the species night foraging distances and is largely at elevations greater than 200 m.
-Large areas of higher quality habitat are likely to occur in the wider area, including east in the coastal lowlands within the State Forests north and west of the Study Area.
-Furthermore, the Study Area d not occur between known camps and therefore it is unlikely transiting individuals would occur within.
+Potential habitat within the Study Area occurs at the limit of the species nightly foraging distances and is largely at elevations greater than 200 m.
+Large areas of higher quality habitat are likely to occur in the wider area, including east in the coastal lowlands and within the State Forests north and west of the Study Area.
+Furthermore, the Study Area does not occur between known camps and therefore it is unlikely transiting individuals would occur within.
 No known roosts in the region comprise a Nationally Important Camp.
 An important population is unlikely to utilise the Study Area given an absence of a known population (as camps or individual) of this species.
-Given the above, the Project is unlikely reduce the area of occupancy of an important population.
-Fragment an existing important population into two or more populations No. As described above, the Study Area does not support an important population of grey- headed flying-fox.
-This species is highly mobile, travelling large distances across cleared and developed landscapes at night in search of suitable foraging habitat.
-It is adaptable and known to occur in high human use areas such as townships.
-The removal of habitat within the Disturbance Footprint is unlikely to limit this species capacity to travel between known roosts or other areas of foraging habitat, as clearing will be linear in shape and the species has extremely high mobility capacity.
-An increase in activity during construction is unlikely to disturb any individuals that may occur temporarily, noting that construction activity at night will likely be low to absent.
+Given the above, the Project is unlikely to reduce the area of occupancy of an important population.